georgeolee/bezier-input/README.md

 ### Lookup Interpolation

-Bezier curves are parametric functions, meaning both x and y values along the curve depend on an independent variable t.
-The exact relationship between t and x depends on the control points used to define the curve.
-You can see this in the red graph, where regular intervals of t yield different increments of x as the control points change.
+Bezier curves are parametric functions.
+In most cases, the points obtained by sampling an arbitrary curve P(t) at regular intervals of t **(red)** will not be evenly distributed in the x axis.

-In the context of animation, this means the length of time represented by each sample is not a uniform quantity.
-Attempting to use the sampled Y values without taking the varying x intervals into account results in a curve that has the same overall highs and lows as the original but appears squashed and stretched in the x axis.
-You can see this in the yellow graph.
+Using the sampled y values without accounting for this uneven horizontal distribution effectively creates a new curve **(yellow)** that has the same vertical range as the original but is squashed and stretched horizontally.

-To maintain the overall shape of the original curve, the component interpolates an approximate y value at regular intervals using the two nearest sample points.
-This allows handler functions to treat each array index as a constant unit, which is convenient — the tradeoff is some jaggedness, which you can see in the green graph.

-You can adjust the fidelity of the lookup array by passing in a different resolution to the component.
-The example here has resolution set to 12 (the default is 64 samples).
+To simplify output handling, this component uses the original sample points to interpolate a new array of approximate y values **(green)** at regular x intervals along the curve.
+This is more convenient in a lot of cases – if you want to lerp through array values over time, say – because each index can be treated as a fixed unit of equal weight, without the need to consider variations in sample width.

+There are a couple tradeoffs to this approach:

+#### Inaccuracy

+Except for the start and end points, sample values represent approximations rather than actual points along the curve.
+This is probably not a huge deal in the type of situation where you'd consider using a click and drag input.

+#### Information Loss

+This is probably the bigger tradeoff.
+You can see in the green graph areas where many tightly packed points from the original sampling get flattened out into a line.
+You can mitigate the effects of undersampling by passing in a higher resolution to the component if needed.

+(12 samples are shown here for clarity, but the default resolution is 64.)

 ![bezier_comparison_compressed](https://user-images.githubusercontent.com/62530485/169634721-63925d24-38a2-4b42-864e-a6f092776711.gif)